ga-wdi-boston/api-token-auth/README.md

 ### Registering with the API

-#### Demo
+#### Demonstration: Follow Along

-First we'll test our command against an echo server to make sure we're sending the right data.
+First we'll test our command against an [echo server](http://httpbin.org/post) to make sure we're sending the right data.
 There's no need to use an actual e-mail address and don't use anything you might want to actually use as a password.

 We'll use `scripts/sign-up[-json].sh` to run curl, first sending JSON then sending data the way the browser does by default.
 We'll see how the server